Magaluf after the beach discovery: When partying becomes a danger zone

 The reality in the party mile

 Magaluf is loud: buses, beach bars, house music, laughter, calls.
 This soundscape and the anonymity of large crowds provide perpetrators with a favorable environment.
-Locals know the pattern — shop owners, cleaning staff and rescue personnel describe the same scenes: late at night people drift at the edge of perception, in the morning empty cups, abandoned sunbeds and sometimes affected people who receive medical examination too late are found.
+Locals know the pattern — shop owners, cleaning staff and rescue personnel describe the same scenes: late at night people drift at the edge of perception, in the morning empty cups, abandoned sunbeds and sometimes affected people who receive medical examination too late are found, a situation similar to concerns raised in Ballermann in Focus: How safe is Playa de Palma really?.

 The legal scissors: arrest versus continued detention